lukasvrenner/turtls/README.md

 ## Cryptography
-turtls uses in-house cryptography, meaning it uses its own crypto library, called crylib. crylib can also be used independently of turtls.
+TurTLS uses in-house cryptography, meaning it uses its own crypto library, called crylib. crylib can also be used independently of TurTLS.

 ## Building
 Make sure you have a recent version of Rust installed.
 This project uses on new language features as they release,